hello-fazil/pyRTC/README.md

 ## Data Transceivers [TODO]
 ## Custome Signalling [TODO]
 > [!WARNING]
-> PyRTC is a work in progress library.
+> PyRTC is incomplete and a work-in-progress library.